PDP-15: RSX-15

 RSX-15 was released by DEC in 1971.
 The main architect for RSX-15 (later renamed XVM/RSX) was Dennis "Dan" Brevik.

 Once XVM/RSX was released, DEC facilitated that "a PDP-15 can be field-upgraded to XVM" but it required "the addition of the XM15 memory processor."

 The RSX-11 operating system began as a port of RSX-15 to the PDP-11, although it later diverged significantly in terms of design and functionality.

 Origin of the RSX-15 name

 Commenting on the RSX acronym, Brevik says:

 XVM/RSX

 Later versions of the PDP-15 could run a real-time multi-user OS called XVM/RSX, an outgrowth of RSX-15.
 The XVM upgrade to RSX was multi-user, and enabled up to six concurrent teletype-based users.
 XVM Support for the PDP-15/76 included using an RK05 disk drive.

 non-DEC

-One other operating system, developed on the PDP-7, was also available for the PDP-15:
+The MUMPS operating system, which was originally developed in 1966, was developed on the PDP-7 outside DEC.
+It is also available for the PDP-15.